-BPTH intends to pursue IND-enabling studies of BP1003 and file in 2H 2023, with a goal to enter first-in-human trials shortly thereafter.
+BPTH intends to pursue IND-enabling studies of BP1003 and file an IND, with a goal to enter first-in-human trials shortly thereafter.
 Additionally, the Company has the advantage of world-leading gastrointestinal cancer expert Dr. Jason Fleming being part of its Scientific Advisory Board.